 - Our subsidiary Sofivo, which specializes in producing milk powder, launched a project at its site in Pontmain (53) in 2022 to simultaneously produce the heat and cold required for the site's needs by installing a heat pump.
 A preliminary analysis has been carried out into all the systems using energy (cooling and heating), and the areas where energy use can potentially be reduced have been identified.
-Ultimately, over 3,000 tons of CO2 eq should be saved - Several sites belonging to our subsidiary Compagnie des Fromages & RichesMonts also took a number of measures in 2022 to scale down their energy use: - The Bénestroff (57) site commissioned a heat pump in March to reduce its energy use by more than 50%. - The Besse (63) site's decision to install a new chiller not only improved the facility's energy efficiency, but also enabled the site to replace certain refrigerants with fluids featuring a lower global warming potential. - In May 2022, the Vire (14) site obtained ISO 50001 certification, bearing testament to its responsible and efficient energy management practices by implementing an effective energy management system. - ▶ Following a trial in 2021, one of our sites in Brazil installed LED lamps with automatic detection sensors for its outdoor lighting systems in 2022.
-This initiative has resulted in a saving of 20,160 kWh. - SAVENCIA's management teams came together during two digital seminars to discuss and accelerate the Group's net zero roadmap.
+Ultimately, over 3,000 tons of CO2 eq should be saved. - Several sites belonging to our subsidiary Compagnie des Fromages & RichesMonts also took a number of measures in 2022 to scale down their energy use: - The Bénestroff (57) site commissioned a heat pump in March to reduce its energy use by more than 50%. - The Besse (63) site's decision to install a new chiller not only improved the facility's energy efficiency, but also enabled the site to replace certain refrigerants with fluids featuring a lower global warming potential. - In May 2022, the Vire (14) site obtained ISO 50001 certification, bearing testament to its responsible and efficient energy management practices by implementing an effective energy management system. - Following a trial in 2021, one of our sites in Brazil installed LED lamps with automatic detection sensors for its outdoor lighting systems in 2022.
+This initiative has resulted in a saving of 20,160 kWh. - In Saint-Maurice-de-Lignon (43), our subsidiary Souchon d'Auvergne, which specializes in manufacturing and marketing cold cuts and cured meats, has replaced its gas boiler with a heat pump, which has lowered its carbon footprint by more than 70%. - Luissier Bordeau Chesnel launched a project to recover and transfer the heat from an air compressor to a heating network designed to de-ice the site's coolers and heat the workshops, offices and roof space.
+Over 2022, a saving of more than 270,000 kWh has already been achieved.

+- SAVENCIA's management teams came together during two digital seminars to discuss and accelerate the Group's net zero roadmap.
 Following an awareness-raising session on climate issues and their impact on the agri-food industry led by experts from consultancy Carbone 4, the second session focused on sharing experiences and best practices, including the dairy industry, purchasing and energy performance at industrial sites.
-All net zero strategies were addressed with the aim of empowering everyone to take action at their own level to attain the Group's objectives.

-- ▶ To share proven best practices and the applicable standards, three global Group-wide forums were organized and led by the Group Operations Division.
+All net zero strategies were addressed with the aim of empowering everyone to take action at their own level to attain the Group's objectives. - To share proven best practices and the applicable standards, three global Group-wide forums were organized and led by the Group Operations Division.
 The overriding theme for the workshops was energy efficiency.
 In addition to sharing best practices, the workshops offered advice from external experts.
-Each session attracted more than 60 participants. - Roadmaps incorporating the energy efficiency and net zero strategy developed jointly by Group and subsidiary experts are being deployed across all our sites. - ◆ The Group has decided to deploy the Climate Fresk within its subsidiaries.
+Each session attracted more than 60 participants. - Roadmaps incorporating the energy efficiency and net zero strategy developed jointly by Group and subsidiary experts are being deployed across all our sites. - The Group has decided to deploy the Climate Fresk within its subsidiaries.
 Senior executives attended a Climate Fresk workshop in October.
-An initial deployment plan for the Climate Fresk workshops has been put into action (eight subsidiaries took part in 2022) and should continue into 2023.
+An initial deployment plan for the Climate Fresk workshops has been put into action (eight subsidiaries took part in 2022) and should continue into 2023. - In the Gourmet business, a specific working group comprising several subsidiaries has been created to build and bring greater structure to the net zero strategy and the associated action plans.
+As such, several training modules have been produced to raise awareness of climate issues among the widest possible audience, including a module on the carbon footprint of the cocoa industry and the deforestation caused by cultivation.